IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 any failing tests will shrink well to small examples.
 By default, the contract modelling library tries to shrink tests by removing actions, but it cannot know how to shrink the actions themselves.
-We can specify this shrinking by defining the shrinkAction_ operation in the ContractModel_ class:
+We can specify this shrinking by defining the :hsobj:`Plutus.Contract.Test.ContractModel.shrinkAction` operation in the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class:

 .. literalinclude:: GameModel.hs
    :start-after: START shrinkAction type
    :end-before: END shrinkAction type

-This function returns a list of 'simpler' actions that should be tried as replacements for the given `Action`_, when QuickCheck is simplifying a failed test.
+This function returns a list of 'simpler' actions that should be tried as replacements for the given :hsobj:`Plutus.Contract.Test.ContractModel.Action`, when QuickCheck is simplifying a failed test.
 In this case we define a shrinking function for wallets:

 .. literalinclude:: GameModel.hs